ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 {% endversion %}

 Once copied, you can start your singleplayer or multiplayer game as usual.
 You should see them in the [build tool](../../source/items/buildtool) (if you have the hut block in your inventory).

+### How to use custom mineshafts in style packs?

+The size must be 9 x 4 x 9 blocks.
+Rotation must match the Mine in the Style Pack.
+Use an existing style pack as a template along with the [scan tool](../../source/items/scantool) to create the blueprints.

 ### How to allow my players to use their own huts' schematics on my server?